Mulberry outlines growth after bagging profit surge

-The company, which designs, makes and sells leather goods and accessories, posted pretax profit of 15.6 million pounds ($24.5 million) in the six months to September 30, up 231 percent.
+The company, which designs, makes and sells leather goods and accessories, posted pretax profit of 15.6 million pounds in the six months to September 30, up 231 percent.

 That compares with 12 million pounds forecast by Altium Securities.
 Market expectations range between 28 million and 30 million pounds for the full year, with the average forecast at 29.5 million, according to Thomson Reuters I/B/E/S data.